robik/ConsoleD/README.md

 #### Important notes:

- * Font styles have no effect on windows platform.
+ * Font styles(underline, strikethrough) have no effect on Windows OS.
  * Light background colors are not supported.
 Non-light equivalents are used on Posix platforms.
+ * On Linux, getting current colors(Foreground, Background) without using any of `setConsole*` always results in Color.initial, on Windows it returns current used color.

 ### Examples